illusio666/employee_attrition_analysis/README.md

 For each of the four hypotheses, the relevant data was visualised in order to detect any potential patterns/causes.
 Where visualisations indicated a possible relationship, mathematical significance was tested to see whether results showed statistically significant relationships warranting further attention  (Chi-squared to test relationships between categorical data, Mann-Whitney for non-normal numerical data across Attrition:Yes and Attrition:No groups).

+Seaborn, Matplotlib and Plotly were all used to visualise the data to aid understanding.
+Matplotlib was used in the main for simple bar and line graphs, Seaborn for where a KDE overlay was required and Plotly for more interactive graphs e.g. where a hover-tip was required.
+While there are probably multiple ways to achieve the same results, these were in line with the learning syllabus and were ones I'd used previously.

 For the machine learning model, RandomForest was used to build a prediction model for attrition.
 As the initial results from the full data set were fairly weak, I used logistic regression to identify those features that were most pertinent for attrition, and then limited the model to those top 20 features.
 Then, due to the imbalance of data (leavers are only 16% of the dataset), SMOTE was used to create synthetic data for the attrition group.
 The end result was a 90% accuracy rate.

 While certain models would warrant a higher accuracy rate e.g. medical diagnoses, for staff retention strategy this is a sound outcome.